toke-digital/toke/README.md

 ---------------------

 One typical use case for Hashicorp Vault is at deploy time we just need a few secrets out of the vault, for example in the process of running Ansible builds.
+This can be done with curl.

 But what about the scenario in an enterprise application which may run for days, weeks, or months?
 In that scenario we need to be able to update the running application with zero-downtime, renew tokens, change policies, etc. without having to involve DevOps or Vault Admins.
-Such resources can be quite scarce.
+Such human resources can be quite scarce.
+As developers we would like to have more control and autonomy.

 ## Current status
 ---------------------

 The driver supports KVv1, KVv2, Sys, and some other useful API calls with token login.
 Auto-renewal on tokens is working.
-Auto-unseal is an optional feature here rather than a bug here as it is quite useful during testing.
+Auto-unseal is an optional feature here rather than a bug, as it is quite useful during testing.

 A lot of regression testing and scenarios yet to be completed.
-You can help by submitting a pull request.
+You can help by submitting a pull request! :-)

-## RoadMap
+## RoadMap/Progress

+29/03/2019 - Artifact name change in toke pom, addition of toke-path maven module (for optional json-path support)

 10/03/2019 - I am implementing userpass auth backend API methods, will start soon on LDAP.
 Maven pom version 1.0.1 will have those, plus the improved test suite.